alshedivat/al-folio/_projects/Gorky_network.md

       How to become<br>
       A Soviet poet!!!<br>
 </blockquote>

-Quoted from the institute's archive (RGALI, f.
-632[^1]).

-Maria Beletskaia (24 years, Stavropolskii region) in a personal letter to the People’s Commissariat for Education Andrei Bubnov:
+Maria Beletskaia (24 years, Stavropolskii region) in a personal letter to the People’s Commissariat for Education Andrei Bubnov[^2]:
 <blockquote>
       …12 years I’ve been racking my brain with vain thoughts, but it won’t help… In my brain there is so much thought, but I cannot put in on paper, and all because I did not study…
 </blockquote>

-From the institute's archive[^2].

 The Writers’ Union resolution stated:
 <blockquote>